MozillaFoundation/mofo-devops/docs/aws/deploy-heroku.md

-## How to setup a heroku app with cloudfront
+## How to Setup a Heroku App with Cloudfront

 Assuming you have created your heroku app and have the link ready e.g. (appname.herokuapp.com)